Aedif/TokenVariants/README.md

 ### Display separate pop-ups for Portrait and Token art

 When enabled the Art Select pop-up will be shown twice upon actor/token creation.
 Once for the portrait, and then again for the token art.

-### Portrait art filter

-The string entered here will be used to filter the art shown in the portrait Art Select window.

-For example if you wish the module to only pick up on files containing some sort of identifier in their name e.g. **Dragon[Portrait].png** and **Smith[Portrait].jpg**; by entering "\[Portrait\]" here only these images will be displayed in the pop-up.

-### Token art filter

-Same as 'Portrait art filter', but is instead used when Art Select pop-up is opened to select token art.

-### Enable Token HUD button for everyone?

-If checked will allow all players to access the new Token HUD button.

 ## Installation
 To install, import this [manifest](https://raw.githubusercontent.com/Aedif/TokenVariants/master/module.json) into the module browser or search for 'Token Variant Art'.